jetfighter999/takopi/developing.md

 **Key patterns:**
 - Per-session locks prevent concurrent resumes to the same `session_id`
-- `asyncio.Semaphore` limits overall concurrency (default: 16)
+- Worker pool with `asyncio.Queue` limits concurrency (default: 16 workers)
-- `asyncio.TaskGroup` manages per-message tasks
+- `asyncio.TaskGroup` manages worker tasks
 - Progress edits are throttled to ~2s intervals
 - Subprocess stderr is drained to a bounded deque for error reporting
 - `poll_updates()` uses Telegram `getUpdates` long-polling with a single server-side updates